Mom, It’s Time for the Quiz!

 This was the vibe I was picking up and remembering when I said, “Give Fernando Ignatia.”

-But now, I’ve got something very special for you.
+But now, I’ve got something very special for all of you.
 Very, very special, because I found a video clip of a teenage boy in this very state!
-An Ignatia state!
-And I think once you see it, you’ll remember Ignatia for always!
-It’s from one of my favorite movies, “Saturday Night Fever”, renowned for the opening scene as “Stayin’ Alive” by the Bee Gees is playing in the background while John Travolta as “Tony” is walking down the streets of New York carrying a can of paint to the hardware store where he works, the camera aimed squarely at his fancy, polished shoes as he walks in time with the music.
+An Ignatia state!!!!!!
+Now you will see what it looks like!
+And I think once you see it, you’ll remember Ignatia forever!
+It’s from one of my favorite movies, “Saturday Night Fever”, renowned for the opening scene as “Stayin’ Alive” by the Bee Gees is playing while John Travolta as “Tony” is walking down the streets of New York carrying a can of paint to the hardware store where he works, the camera aimed squarely at his fancy, polished shoes as he walks in time with the music.

 Below you see Bobby driving his car.

 Seated next to him is Tony.
-In the back seat, from left to right are Double J, Joey and Annette.
+In the back seat, from left to right are Double J, Joey and I’m forgetting the other kid’s name right now.

 In the clip you’re about to see, the five of them are out riding late at night over the Verrazano-Narrows Bridge after Tony wins a dance contest at the Disco.
 They stop at the top of the bridge.

-Maybe he was thinking, “I’m not worthy.”
+Maybe he was thinking, “I’m not worthy!” or, “You don’t really mean it!”
 That’s what Philip Bailey said, wasn’t it?
 Ignatia doesn’t feel worthy of love?
-Or was the message, “You haven’t been punished enough for rejecting me, you haven’t apologized.”
+Or was the message, “You haven’t been punished enough for rejecting me, you haven’t apologized!”

 Elaine Lewis, DHom, CHom